 Most people over the age of 60 can expect to have some level of cervical spondylosis.
 Over 85% of senior citizens have this condition and most have no symptoms.
 For those that do have them, non-invasive treatments are often highly effective.

 If you have any symptoms of this condition, they usually present as pain and stiffness in the neck.
 Some individuals may have a narrowing of the canal through which the spinal cord passes.
 When this happens, there may be pressure on the nerve, which can lead to tingling or numbness in your legs and feet or arms and hands.
 You may also experience difficulty walking or a lack of coordination.
 In some instances, an individual may also have loss of bladder or bowel control.
 If you experience the latter or have numbness or weakness, you definitely need to seek medical attention.

 There are certain risk factors associated with cervical spondylosis.
 They include:

 - Age – the older you get, the more likely you are to have cervical spondylosis

 - Occupation – this condition can also occur with jobs that require repetitive neck motions or awkward positioning.
 Excessive overhead work also leads to extra stress on neck muscles.

 - Genetic Factors – you may be predisposed to spondylosis if you have relatives with the condition, and your experience may or may not include more of the changes than others.

 - Smoking – research reveals that smokers have a tendency to have increased neck pain.

 An accurate diagnosis and treatment are important to help avoid complications.
 Permanent damage can result from severely compressed nerve roots.

 Pain relief from spondylosis is available at Manhattan Sports Therapy.
-Dr. Rolland Nemirovsky specializes in effective methods of pain relief using cutting edge technology and techniques.
+Dr. Rolland Miro specializes in effective methods of pain relief using cutting edge technology and techniques.
 Contact our practice today to schedule an appointment for consultation and evaluation of your pain.